Portrait of Rauf Aliev

 Storage

-For scenarios, it is important to use some information returned by a service in the subsequent calls.
-The typical examples are OAuth tokens, cart IDs etc.
+For scenarios, it is important to use some information returned by a service in subsequent calls.
+Typical examples are OAuth tokens, cart IDs, etc.

 For this purpose, there is a concept of storage JSONs.
-Technically and syntaxically these are just recipes, but writable/updatable.
+Technically and syntactically, these are just recipes, but writable and updatable.

 e2e-cli \